replicatedhq/kurl.sh/src/markdown-pages/add-ons/aws.md

 ## Requirements and Limitations
 ### Supported Configurations

-The AWS add-on is supported only:
+The AWS add-on (BETA) is supported only:

 - When the cluster created by kURL is installed on an AWS EC2 instance.
 - With the Kubernetes (kubeadm) add-on.
 See [Kubernetes (kubeadm) add-on](/docs/addon-ons/kubernetes).